Live la vida loca in Mexico!

 The trip ends on day 11 in Playa Del Carmen.
 It takes around an hour to get to the airport by taxi.
 You’ll need to arrange your own return transfers, although your guide can help with this.

-4 lunches are included.
+1 lunch is included.
 You’ll need to buy the rest of your meals yourself.
 This allows you maximum flexibility to eat where and when you like.
 From carnitas and tostados to mole and quesadillas, foodies will be well catered for in Mexico.
 Street-food vendors offer maximum flavour at minimum cost, so you can still eat extremely well on a budget here!

 You need to be 18 to take part in this trip.
 This trip is designed for 18-35 years olds.